This FAQ applies to Flourish Cash. You can review Flourish Crypto FAQs here.

 However, if you have an individual Flourish Cash account, you do NOT need to opt out of a Program Bank if you only have a joint account, trust account, business account, or any other type of non-individual account.

 Similarly, if you have a joint Flourish Cash account, you should only opt out of Program Banks with which you have joint accounts.
 If you have both an Individual and a joint Flourish Cash account, you may select different bank opt-outs for each.

-Please note that opting out of Program Banks will reduce the total amount you can move to Flourish Cash because it reduces the total FDIC coverage available to you in Flourish Cash.
-Please see the Flourish Cash Disclosure Document for more details on how FDIC insurance coverage is aggregated across different accounts at the same bank.
+Please note that opting out of Program Banks will reduce the total amount of FDIC coverage insurance available to you in Flourish Cash.
+Please see your Account Agreement for more details on how FDIC insurance coverage is aggregated across different accounts at the same bank.